ysc2229-s1-23/DSA-Final-Project-Pathfinding-Algorithms/README.md

 We faced some challenges implementing Fringe Search (and attempting to implement IDA\*), which we will address in the next section.

 ## Challenges

 ### Visualisation
 Some challenges we faced include some bugs in clearing the screen, where the purple path was still there....
+We also had an issue with a flickering screen when trying to present the pathfinding statistics, which we realized was due to repeatedly updating the grid in the for loops.
+We solved this issue via ..

 ### Implementing algorithms
 While our implementation of Dijkstra's, A\* and BFS passed all our tests and managed to find the shortest path every time, we faced challenges implementing both IDA\* and Fringe Search.
 We ended up discarding IDA\* as we did not have time to fix the implementation.

 Although the Fringe Search algorithm was generally faster than Dijkstra's or BFS, it often did not find the shortest path (off by 1-10 nodes), and was about as fast as A\* in many cases.

 It is very possible that we misunderstood something in the pseudocode and/or the paper while implementing the algorithm.
+While Fringe Search is still included in the visualizer, finding the shortest path with it is not guaranteed in all cases.

 ### Others
-When experimenting with different features and trying to generate functions, we faced an issue of computer crashing, presumably because of ineffici
+When experimenting with different features and trying to generate functions, we faced an issue of computer crashing, presumably because of computational overload and some personal computer issue.
+This greatly slowed down our progress in experimenting with code.

+We spent a lot of time debugging code, especially when trying to do the UI and testing, because we had to think about how to separate the pygame elements from the actual algorithm.
+Definitely a challenging but worthwhile experience!

 In your README.md, include: